-In the context of unionising and organising as artists, instead of drawing clear boundaries around a 'pre-existing empirical group classified as "the working class", as Gavin Mueller puts it, we can instead 'look for the struggles themselves: the actual things that people are doing [...] to compose and organise themselves in struggle.'36 This reading of 'class struggle' allows us to swerve more authentocratic distinctions between the working and middle classes and build a collective of AUE members as class comrades against a society and art system 36 Gavin Mueller, "Breaking that keeps the overlapping artist precariat and Things at Work", Notes From Below, December 10, 2020 working classes unstable https://notesfrombelow.org/ and disenfranchised. article/breaking-things-work
+In the context of unionising and organising as artists, instead of drawing clear boundaries around a 'pre-existing empirical group classified as "the working class", as Gavin Mueller puts it, we can instead 'look for the struggles themselves: the actual things that people are doing [...] to compose and organise themselves in struggle.'
+This reading of 'class struggle' allows us to swerve more authentocratic distinctions between the working and middle classes and build a collective of AUE members as class comrades against a society and art system that keeps the overlapping artist precariat and working classes unstable and disenfranchised.